Lagerpeton: Classification

 Early to late Olenekian trackways from Poland have yielded footprints of a Lagerpeton-like quadrupedal dinosauromorph.
 This ichnogenus, named Prorotodactylus shares multiple synapomorphic characters with Lagerpeton including approximately parallel digits II, III and IV, fused metatarsus, digitigrade posture and reduced digits I and V. Prorotodactylus also shares the, previously autapomorphic, Pes (anatomy) morphology of Lagerpeton.
 If this ichnogenus represents a close relative of Lagerpeton, it would push back the origin of this taxon to the Early Triassic; as a quadrupedal basal dinosauromorph, it also raises questions debating the theory that bipedalism is ancestral to dinosaurs.

 Lagerpeton is the namesake of the family Lagerpetidae, a group of small avemetatarsalians which coexisted alongside dinosaurs for much of the Late Triassic.
 Lagerpetids are traditionally considered the most basal clade within Dinosauromorpha and the sister taxon to Dinosauriformes.

 Cladogram simplified after Kammerer, Nesbitt & Shubin (2012):

 More recently described fossil material for the group instead suggests that lagerpetids are early pterosauromorphs, more closely related to pterosaurs than to dinosaurs.

 Palaeogeography

 The oldest fossils of L. chanarensis were found in the Chañares Formation and originate from the Upper Middle Triassic (Ladinian) of Gondwana, southern Pangaea.
 All Lagerpeton specimens share this geographic location, including other fossils from the Lower Late Triassic (Carnian).
 Radiometric dating of volcanic material in the formation has narrowed the formation and entire fossil assemblage found there to between 236 and 234 million years old.

 Locomotion

 It has been suggested that the extant analogues most similar to L. chanarensis are small bipedal mammals, which are often saltators.
-Three morphological characteristics in L. chanarensis fossils have been putatively cited as evidence of saltation in this taxon.
+Three morphological characteristics in L. chanarensis fossils have been putatively cited as evidence of saltation in this taxon: inclined neural spines, a small pelvic girdle, and didactyly.